alphajuliet/alphajuliet/README.md

 I've programmed in over 30 languages over the years, from Z80 assembler to PureScript.
-I code mostly in Clojure and Racket these days for fun, and also play with array languages.
+I code mostly in Clojure and Julia these days for fun, and also play with array languages like Uiua.
 I’m not looking to collaborate but you can reach me at andrew (at) alphajuliet (point) com.

 <!---